Investing term

 Ownership in something.
 For a company, it's what's left after all debts are paid — split across all shareholders.

 Equity means ownership.
-For a company it's what remains for shareholders after all debts are subtracted from assets, divided among everyone who owns shares.
-When you buy a stock you're buying equity — a real claim on the business's profits and assets, ranking behind lenders but with unlimited upside if the company thrives.
+For a company it's what remains for shareholders after all debts are subtracted from assets — the residual claim, divided among everyone who owns shares.
+If a firm's assets are worth $10M and it owes $6M, the $4M of equity belongs to the shareholders.

 For example